-Using the above information, the fuel heat content could be determined and compared to the SAE J1616 Recommended Practice and to the Cummins Westport fuel specifications.
+Using the information in Table 2-1, the fuel heat content could be determined and compared to the SAE J1616 Recommended Practice and to the Cummins Westport fuel specifications.

 SAE J1616 recommends a minimum Wobbe Index of 1200 for CNG.
 The Wobbe index is determined by dividing the high heating value of the fuel and dividing by the fuel's specific gravity.
 The Wobbe index calculated for the BioCNG at St. Landry Parish Landfill is 1251 Btu/scf assuming a HHV of methane of 23,880 Btu/lbm or approximately 1,003 Btu/scf (Cengel and Boles, 2002).
 The fuel at St. Landry Parish meets the minimum recommendation for Wobbe Index as described in SAE J1616.
-The SAE J1616 recommended Wobbe Index is as follows:
+The SAE J1616 recommended Wobbe Index (last updated in 1994) is as follows: